obenchekroun/hadistory/README.md

 ## Hardware
 - [Raspberry Pi 5 8GB](https://www.raspberrypi.com/products/raspberry-pi-5/).
 Certainly possible with other hardware, but may be slower and require simpler models.
-- [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7).
+- [Inky Impression 5.7"](https://shop.pimoroni.com/products/inky-impression-5-7) or [Waveshare 7 color 5.65"](https://www.waveshare.com/5.65inch-e-paper-module-f.htm).
 Code can be modified to support other resolutions.
 - SD Card.
 32GB is probably the minimum.
 Use a bigger one to support experimenting with multiple models and installing desktop components if desired.

 ## Setup